gvwilson/fiction/iffy/index.md

 before they left the shelter.)
 Two more hours of walking,
-a long fifteen minutes to catch their breath, and one final, shorter hike up a steeper slope that left the stream fifty meters below them.
+a long fifteen minutes to catch their breath, and one final, shorter hike before Iñacio called a halt.

+They didn't set up their tents.
+Instead,
+they bundled themselves in their sleeping bags and lay down head-to-toe on the flattest patch of ground they could find.
+The musk ox settled down beside them in clumps, shoulder-to-shoulder for warmth.
+Iffy fell asleep with the thick, wet smell of their fur in her nostrils.

+The second day began like the first, but soon the ground began to rise and rise again.
+Their boots crunched on gravel as the tundra gave way to bare rock exposed by retreating ice a century ago but not yet colonized by anything bigger than lichen or a stubborn clump of cottongrass.

+They finally reached a slope so steep that the musk ox paused, grumbled to each other, and began to amble away.
+Iffy felt exposed,
+as if a passing ship had caught her sunning herself in a t-shirt on the deck of the *Guinevere*.
+Iñacio just shrugged when she asked about drones.
+"I think they're all busy watchin' each other right now.
+An' anyway,
+there's not much we can do about it."
+But he did assemble his rifle and sling it over his shoulder, she noticed, and even when he was pointing out the painted initials of some long ago survey, he always kept one eye on the sky.

-Iñacio paused as they neared the top of the ridge.
+He paused as they neared the top of yet another ridge.
-"You learn about geothermal in school?" he asked casually.
+"You learn about geothermal in school?" he asked.

 "'Course," Iffy puffed.
 "Why?"